 Let’s look at a simple example:

-If you were living in the UK and you wanted to send money to Nigeria, what would this mean?
-Well, on the 24th of February 2021, the exchange rate was 1 GBP to 540.63 NGN.
-This means that you would have been able to buy 540.63 NGN with every one of your British pounds.
+If you were living in the UK and you wanted to send money to Pakistan, what would this mean?
+Well, on average during 2022 the exchange rate between the British Pound and the Pakistan Rupee has been hovering around 1 GBP to 247 PKR.
+This means that you would have been able to buy 247 PKR with every one of your British pounds.

 As well as being a direct way of buying and selling currency for those who are travelling or sending money overseas, the exchange rate is also used as a way of measuring a country’s economic health [Investopedia].
 Having a strong exchange rate means that your country’s currency is valued well against other currencies around the world.

-For example, countries like the United States, Singapore and the United Kingdom have strong currencies.
+For example, countries like Switzerland, Singapore and the United Kingdom have strong currencies whereas countries like Iran, Sierra Leone and Indonesia have relatively weak currencies.
 If a country has a higher-valued currency this means that their imports are cheaper and exports are more expensive for other countries to buy.
 This means they make more profit when trading internationally.

-Most nations have floating (or flexible) exchange rates that change on a minute-by-minute basis.
-Floating exchange rates are one of the reasons you need to be educated about exchange rates before sending money internationally.
+Most countries have floating (or flexible) exchange rates that change on a minute-by-minute basis.
+The ever-changing nature of floating exchange rates is one of the reasons you need to know as much as possible about exchange rates before sending money internationally.

 The majority of exchange rates are determined by the foreign exchange market, or “forex”, which particularly impacts the currencies most used by people in the US (such as: Mexican pesos, Canadian dollars, European euros, British pounds, and Japanese yen).
 [The Balance] More on the factors that affect these exchange rates a little later on.